 Any other fantasy book at this time won’t compare to Narnia.
 She’s not ready for new worlds.
 She’s too busy checking out all the wardrobes in this world.
 Instead give her other stories that will deepen her love for reading while igniting her imagination in new ways.
 She needs to move on.

-7 Great Books to read after The Chronicles of Narnia
+7 Great Books for Christian Children to read after The Chronicles of Narnia

 (These are affiliate links that support the cost of the web site and my ever-growing library.)